shaharluftig/spine/docs/docs/intro.md

 ### Context:

-* `Context` is where Spine starts.
-Every context has…
+* `Context` is the entry point into Spine.
+* inherits from the abstract class `BaseContext`
+* Includes execution engine, run_id, logger, and more.
 * There are multiply implementations of SpineContext, such as `SpineSparkContext`, and `SpinePolarsContext`

 ### Step: